Seagate/cloudfuse/STREAMING.md

 2. **File-Name based Caching**
     - Separate file handles pointing to the same file share buffers
-    - Behaves most closely to the file cache in Blobfuse
     - Ideal for scenarios where multiple handles are reading from close by parts of a file and multiple writer or single writer multiple reader

 ## Enable Stream